Jesse Webster: History

-Prison Life
+Prison life

 Webster began counseling fellow inmates while in prison, and became a Captain's orderly.
 He was transferred from a high security prison in 2011, to a medium security institution in Greenville, Illinois.
 In Greenville he earned his GED, and began tutoring other inmates.

+Personal life

-Webster has one daughter who is enrolled in a criminal justice program at Kennedy King College, and one grandchild.
+Webster has one daughter who, in 2013, was enrolled in a criminal justice program at Kennedy King College.
+He has one grandchild.